digitalartlab/expo-plugin-localization/README.md

 [![npm version](https://badge.fury.io/js/%40digitalartlab%2Fexpo-plugin-localization.svg)](https://badge.fury.io/js/%40digitalartlab%2Fexpo-plugin-localization)
 [![License: LGPL v3](https://img.shields.io/badge/License-LGPL%20v3-blue.svg)](https://www.gnu.org/licenses/lgpl-3.0)

-Native iOS language switching in your Expo app.
+This plugin adds support for per-app language switching on iOS and Android through the Settings app using the OS's native language switching functionalities.

 Expo's [Localization](https://docs.expo.io/versions/latest/sdk/localization/) module is great, but it doesn't support native language switching on iOS through the Settings app.
-This plugin adds _very basic and slightly hacky_ support for that.
+That might result in you displaying the wrong language to the user.
+This plugin taps into the native language switching functionalities of iOS and Android to give control back to the user for the language of your app.

-The plugin creates placeholder translation files and references to those files in your Xcode project.
-Those references are then used by iOS to determine which languages your app supports.
-When the user changes the language in the Settings app, iOS will then switch the language of your app.
-The actual translations are handled by you, for example using [i18next](https://www.i18next.com/) and Expo's [Localization](https://docs.expo.io/versions/latest/sdk/localization/) module, outside of this plugin.
+This plugin creates the necessary files and references in your Xcode and Android Studio projects to support native language switching on iOS and Android.
+It does not handle the actual translations.
+You can use any library you want for that, for example [i18next](https://www.i18next.com/) and Expo's [Localization](https://docs.expo.io/versions/latest/sdk/localization/) module.

 ## Installation